protyposis/LocalAudioBroadcast/README.md

 ------------

 * Windows 7+
-* tested with XBMC and foobar2000, not working with Windows Media Player
+* tested with XBMC 12, XBMC 13, Kodi 14 and foobar2000 1.3, not working with Windows Media Player

 Issues